Fylhan/posibrain/README.md

 - [████100%] Add Composer support
 - [████98%] Provide a way to select between several brains. [miss unit tests]
-- [████98% ] Manage several langages (only fr translation is done currently). [miss unit tests]
+- [████98% ] Manage several languages (only fr translation is done currently). [miss unit tests]
 - [██▒▒50% ] Manage several charsets, not only UTF-8.
 Knowledge loading/storing should be good (to be checked), but bot reply charset is not done yet.
-- [███▒75%] Check and improve folder structure/ Now: src/Posibrain
+- [███▒75%] Check and improve folder structure.
+Currently: src/Posibrain
 - [██▒▒50%] Add command line support (add options in "submit question" command, add command to list available bots)
 - [▒▒▒▒ 0% ] Plugin management (to modify a bot behaviour.
 E.g. search a link in a Shaarli...).
 A plugin may be called a "Positron".
 - [▒▒▒▒ 0% ] Remove lib dependencies.
 The idea is to provide a basic implementation that can be used if dependencies are not downloaded.
 Dependencies will become optional (and nice to have), and TchatBot will be light weight(er).
 - [▒▒▒▒ 0% ] Create an interactive tchat example
 - [████100% ] Find a proper name -> Posibrain.
 Inspired by the "Robots" books of Isaac Asimov and his positronic robots.
+- [▒▒▒▒ 0% ] Add unit test engine
 - [▒▒▒▒ 0% ] Add unit tests
 - [▒▒▒▒ 0% ] Add proper documentation
 - [█▒▒▒10% ] Update the first brain's knowledge
-- [█▒▒▒10% ] Increase knowledge syntax possibilities (use Twig syntax instead if possible, add support for ${name, conceptorName, lang, birthday, userName} everywhere in responses or questions.
+- [█▒▒▒10% ] Increase knowledge syntax possibilities (use Twig syntax instead if possible, add support for ${name, conceptorName, lang, birthday, userName} everywhere in responses or questions).
-- [▒▒▒▒ 0% ] Add discussion log that will be used by the bot to learn and be a little bit more inteligent
+- [▒▒▒▒ 0% ] Add discussion log that will be used by the bot to learn and be a little bit more intelligent
 - [▒▒▒▒ 0% ] Add more and more intelligence!

-Licencing
+Licensing
 --------
 This piece of code is a free software under [LGPL v2.1](http://choosealicense.com/licenses/lgpl-v2.1/).
 See [LICENSE file](https://github.com/Fylhan/tchatbot/blob/master/LICENSE) for more information.
+If this license is an issue for you, don't hesitate to contact me, I am very open on this :D

 To summarize:
 * Required